VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 #### 10 V.S.A.
 Conservation and Development

 [10 V.S.A. § 1442 - Conservation and Development / Lake Shoreland Protection Standards](https://legislature.vermont.gov/statutes/section/10/049A/01442)
-> § 1442 (13) “Parcel” means a portion of land or a tract of land with defined boundaries created by dividing the land by sale, gift, lease, mortgage foreclosure, court-ordered partition or decree, or filing of a plat, plan, or deed in the records of the municipality where the act of division occurred.
+> **§ 1442.
+Definitions.** (13) “Parcel” means a portion of land or a tract of land with defined boundaries created by dividing the land by sale, gift, lease, mortgage foreclosure, court-ordered partition or decree, or filing of a plat, plan, or deed in the records of the municipality where the act of division occurred.

 [10 V.S.A. § 6201 - Conservation and Development / Mobile Home Parks](https://legislature.vermont.gov/statutes/section/10/153/06201)
-> § 6201 (2)  “Mobile home park” means any parcel of land under single or common ownership or control that contains, or is designed, laid out, or adapted to accommodate, more than two mobile homes.
+> **§ 6201.
+Definitions.** (2)  “Mobile home park” means any parcel of land under single or common ownership or control that contains, or is designed, laid out, or adapted to accommodate, more than two mobile homes.

 #### 11 V.S.A.
 Corporations, Partnerships and Associations

 [11 V.S.A. § 1610 - Corporations, Partnerships and Associations / Cooperative Housing Ownership Act](https://legislature.vermont.gov/statutes/section/11/014/01610)
-> Each unit in a mobile home limited equity cooperative under proprietary lease, together with any improvements thereon and together with the proprietary lessee’s cooperative interest in the common areas and facilities owned by the cooperative, shall be considered to be a parcel, and shall be subject to separate assessment and taxation as real property by each assessing unit and special district for all types of taxes authorized by law, including special ad valorem levies and special assessments.
+> **§ 1610.
+Separate taxation; mobile home cooperatives.** Each unit in a mobile home limited equity cooperative under proprietary lease, together with any improvements thereon and together with the proprietary lessee’s cooperative interest in the common areas and facilities owned by the cooperative, shall be considered to be a parcel, and shall be subject to separate assessment and taxation as real property by each assessing unit and special district for all types of taxes authorized by law, including special ad valorem levies and special assessments.

 #### 24 V.S.A.
 Municipal and County Government